 We are looking for people interested in a healthcare career; pre-nursing and nursing students, and community members especially retired RNs, LVNs, and CNAs.
 Must be 18 years or older.

 A minimum of one year commitment and 200 hours, at least 4 hours a week.
-Working with the Clinical Manager, each volunteer will design a schedule that best fits his or her availability and department needs.
+Working with the Clinical Manager and Unit Coordinators, each volunteer will design a schedule that best fits his or her availability and department needs.

 For more information contact Khanh Luu, RN, MSN, CPN, Program Manager at (310) 267-9858 or Michelle Tolentino, RN, MSN, Director at (310) 267-9087 or email@example.com.